 Flu spreads easily.
-Getting vaccinated every year is the best way to protect yourself from the flu and its complications.
+People most at risk of developing complications should get vaccinated every year.
+Vaccination is the best way to protect these people from the flu and its complications.

 The vaccine allows the body to produce antibodies to fight the flu.
 However, studies show that the number of antibodies can decrease in the year after vaccination.
 This reduction particularly affects young children, seniors and people with a weakened immune system.

 In addition, viruses that cause flu constantly change.
 The composition of flu vaccines are reviewed annually in order to include the virus strains most likely to be in circulation during the flu season.

 For these reasons, it is highly recommended that people most at risk of developing complications get vaccinated each year in order to protect themselves.
 Consult the details of the Flu Vaccination Program to know how to proceed and where to get vaccinated.

 Flu vaccine is safe.
 It cannot transmit flu or other illnesses.
 In fact, the viruses or a part of the viruses that it contains are killed or too weak to reproduce and cause the flu.